Juan Araneta: The Republic of Negros

 A cantonal form of government was set up in Bacolod with General Aniceto Lacson as President and General Juan Araneta serving as Secretary of War.
 When the Americans arrived in Iloilo, he counseled the cantonal government to submit to the American forces.
 This was vehemently opposed and ridiculed by his companions-in-arms.
 His idea was finally adopted, however, and the Americans occupied Negros without encountering hostilities.

 Family

-Juan Araneta was married four times to four different women:
+Juan Araneta sired a total of 25 children, as he was married twice and had relationships with two more women: